 While the withdrawal side effects of heroin are unpleasant, it’s important to remember that it’s just a phase of the entire recovery process.
 Recovery is a time of hope and expectancy of an exciting new life full of freedom, with newfound time and energy to live the life you’ve always wanted for yourself.

-If you are seeking recovery from addiction, but don’t want to face the challenge of heroin withdrawal alone, take the time to consider a treatment center.
+If you are seeking recovery from addiction, but don’t want to face the challenge of heroin withdrawal and detox alone, take the time to consider a treatment center.
 With holistic treatment options like yoga, art and biofeedback therapy, as well as traditional therapy methods like CBT, DBT and acceptance and commitment therapy (ACT), you’re guaranteed to find an effective treatment plan.